boqiny/CorrectBench/README.md

 - The circuit_type file in data/HDLBits is only for reference but not used in our work.
 In CorrectBench workflow, the circuit type of each task is discriminated in Stage 0.

 - During its development phase, the validator is also called "discriminator", so you will see a lot of "disc" in our codes, which represent discrimination.

+- Experimental results: When running the expriments, due to some unstability reason, the program crashed.
+In this case, we will restart the program from the crashed task.
+Thus you will see for some experiments dir, there are more than 1 log.

 ## License